Anthony Kay: New York Mets (second stint)

 On September 14, 2023, Kay was claimed off waivers by the New York Mets.
 He spent most of his stint with the Triple–A Syracuse Mets; in four appearances for New York, he struggled to a 7.36 ERA with three strikeouts in 3 2/3 innings of work.
 Following the season on October 20, Kay was removed from the 40–man roster and placed on outright waivers.

 On October 24, 2023, Kay was claimed off waivers by the Oakland Athletics.
 On November 6, Kay was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
 He elected free agency the same day.

 Yokohama DeNA BayStars

 On January 9, 2024, Kay signed with the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+Kay made 24 appearances for the BayStars during his first season with the team, compiling a 6-9 record and 3.42 ERA with 119 strikeouts across 136 2/3 innings pitched.

-Kay pitched two seasons in Japan.
-In 155 innings in 2025, he led the NPB in ground ball rate, set the team's single-season ERA record at 1.74 and averaged 94.6 mph on his fastball.
+In 155 innings pitched for the team in 2025, Kay led the NPB in ground ball rate, set the team's single-season ERA record at 1.74, and averaged 94.6 mph on his fastball.
 It was reported that he was expected to seek a contract with an MLB club following the season.
+On December 2, Kay and the BayStars parted ways.

+Chicago White Sox

+On December 9, 2025, Kay signed a two-year, $12 million contract with the Chicago White Sox.
+In 2026, he set a post-integration single-season record of 26 hit batters.